 Philanthropic support plays a vital role in enabling our scientists to make medical research discoveries that change and save lives.
 It allows scientists to follow blue sky ideas with less predictable outcomes than traditional funding streams would allow.

-How life-saving ovarian cancer research can progress rapidly with philanthropic support is exemplified on page 5 by Dr Maree Bilandzic’s journey in science.
+How life-saving ovarian cancer research can progress rapidly with philanthropic support is exemplified by Dr Maree Bilandzic’s journey in science.

 Dr Bilandzic says, “I owe my career and the fact that I am able to continue my research to our supporters.
 It was philanthropic support that gave me the chance to establish my own independent stream of research and the means to tackle an ‘old’ problem – treating ovarian cancer – with a fresh approach.”